jeroencools/PS_MS365_TEAMS_GUI/readme.md

 In the csv-file you can provide a team name, owners (teachers), members (students) and channels (subjects).

-By executing this file a transcript "output.txt" will be created in the same folder.
+By executing this file a transcript "output_*timeanddate*.txt" will be created in the same folder.
 After the script is done, you can use this to check for errors.

 ### The following actions are always executed:
 * Create teams with a custom name

 * Add students and teachers

+### The following actions are optional - you can choose these in the GUI

 * Configure the following settings:

     funsettings =

-            "allowGiphy" = "false";

-            "giphyContentRating" = "strict";

-            "allowStickersAndMemes" = "false";

-            "allowCustomMemes" = "false";
+            "allowGiphy";

+            "giphyContentRating";

+            "allowStickersAndMemes";

+            "allowCustomMemes";

     memberSettings =

-        "allowCreateUpdateChannels" = "false";

-        "allowCreatePrivateChannels" = "false";

-        "allowDeleteChannels" = "false";

-        "allowAddRemoveApps" = "false";

-        "allowCreateUpdateRemoveTabs" = "false";

-        "allowCreateUpdateRemoveConnectors" = "false";
+        "allowCreateUpdateChannels";

+        "allowCreatePrivateChannels";

+        "allowDeleteChannels";

+        "allowAddRemoveApps";

+        "allowCreateUpdateRemoveTabs";

+        "allowCreateUpdateRemoveConnectors";

     $guestSettings =

-           "allowCreateUpdateChannels" = "false";

-           "allowDeleteChannels" = "false";
+           "allowCreateUpdateChannels";

+           "allowDeleteChannels";
     messagingSettings

-            "allowUserEditMessages" = "false";

-            "allowUserDeleteMessages" = "false" ;

-            "allowOwnerDeleteMessages" = "false";

-            "allowTeamMentions" = "false";

-            "allowChannelMentions" = "false";

-### The following actions are optional - you can choose these in the GUI
+            "allowUserEditMessages";

+            "allowUserDeleteMessages";

+            "allowOwnerDeleteMessages";

+            "allowTeamMentions";

+            "allowChannelMentions";

 * create a public channel for each subject